Supervisor Localization of Timed Discrete-Event Systems under Partial Observation and Communication Delay: Abstract

 \section{Abstract}

-We study {\it supervisor localization} for timed discrete-event systems under partial observation and communication delay in the Brandin-Wonham framework.
-First, we employ {\it timed relative observability} to synthesize a partial-observation monolithic supervisor; the control actions of this supervisor include not only disabling action of prohibitible events (as that of controllable events in the untimed case) but also ``clock-preempting'' action of forcible events.
+We study \emph{supervisor localization} for timed discrete-event systems under partial observation and communication delay in the Brandin-Wonham framework.
+First, we employ timed relative observability to synthesize a partial-observation monolithic supervisor; the control actions of this supervisor include not only disabling action of prohibitible events (as that of controllable events in the untimed case) but also ``clock-preempting'' action of forcible events.
 Accordingly we decompose the supervisor into a set of partial-observation local controllers one for each prohibitible event, as well as a set of partial-observation local preemptors one for each forcible event.
 We prove that these local controllers and preemptors collectively achieve the same controlled behavior as the partial-observation monolithic supervisor does.
-Moreover, we propose channel models for inter-agent event communication and impose bounded and unbounded delay as temporal specifications.
-In this formulation, there exist multiple distinct observable event sets; thus we employ {\it timed relative coobservability} to synthesize partial-observation decentralized supervisors, and then localize these supervisors into local controllers and preemptors.
+Moreover, we propose channel models for inter-agent event communication with bounded and unbounded delays; the channel models are treated as plant components.
+In this formulation, there exist multiple distinct observable event sets; thus we employ timed relative coobservability to synthesize partial-observation decentralized supervisors, and then localize these supervisors into local controllers and preemptors.
 The above results are illustrated by a timed workcell example.